firstdraft/guides/ruby-classes.md

 person2.role = "Faculty Coach"
 ```

-Creating first individual instance of the Student class
+Creating the first individual instance of the `Student` class:

 ```ruby
 person3 = Student.new